aws-samples/config-resource-compliance-dashboard/README.md

 You can also deploy the dashboard in a standalone account with AWS Config enabled.
 This option may be useful for proof of concept or testing purposes.
 In this case, all resources are deployed within the same AWS account.

 An Amazon Athena table is used to extract data from the AWS Config configuration files delivered to Amazon S3.
 Whenever a new object is added to the bucket, the Lambda Partitioner function is triggered.
 This function checks if the object is an AWS Config configuration snapshot or configuration history file.
 If it is, the function adds a new partition to the corresponding Athena table with the new data.
 If the object is neither a configuration snapshot nor configuration history file, the function ignores it.
 By default, the Lambda Partitioner function skips configuration snapshots file.
 The function has environment variables that can be set to independently enable the partitioning of configuration snapshot or configuration history files.
+Configuration snapshot files are the only place where AWS Config registers that a specific resource was deleted.
+These records are always partitioned and added to the dashboard, as they are fundamental to the validity of the dashboard's data.

 The solution provides Athena views, which are SQL queries that extract data from Amazon S3 using the schema defined in the Athena table.
 Finally, you can visualize the data in a QuickSight dashboard that uses these views through Amazon QuickSight datasets.